opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 Conventional wisdom right now is that deep learning techniques in tabular data tend to over-fit, are not useful for discovering feature inferences, and are not interpretable.
 Arik and Pfister presented a 2020 paper and method called [tabnet](https://blogs.rstudio.com/ai/posts/2021-02-11-tabnet/#ref-arik2020tabnet) that leverages the deep learning `torch` framework and aspects of decision trees to overcome these limitations.

 Sigrid Keydana published a blog post [torch, tidymodels, and high-energy physics](https://blogs.rstudio.com/ai/posts/2021-02-11-tabnet/) that I re-ran on an Azure ML Studio VM to explore the framework as well as Azure's GPU compute facilities.
-She may have the advantage of development versions some packages, as her results were slightly different than mine.
+She may have the advantage of development versions of some packages, as her results were slightly different than mine.
 I'll explore the difference a little further and put together a post on github.

 ----